DUI Lawyers in Las Vegas, Nevada

 • Your case will be resolved through a plea or will proceed to trial.
 Your lawyer will argue on your behalf to try to help you avoid being found guilty.
 If you are convicted, you’ll face a sentencing hearing.
 In some cases, you can appeal.

 This process can be complicated, and there are strict rules of evidence applicable in DUI cases.
-You need to be prepared to follow court rules, line up expert witnesses, and put together the best case you can.
-A Las Vegas DUI lawyer knows the rules for how DUI cases are prosecuted and defended and will help you to make smart, strategic choices at every single step of handling your case.
+You must be prepared to follow court rules, line up expert witnesses, and assemble the best case you can.
+A Las Vegas DUI lawyer knows the rules for how such cases are prosecuted in and defended in Nevada and will help you to make smart, strategic choices at every single step of handling your case.

 The prosecutor must show that you were driving impaired in violation of Nevada laws.
 The prosecutor will attempt to prove that you were driving in an erratic fashion, unlike a sober driver, or that you smelled like alcohol, or that you walked or talked like a drunk person.